statamic/docs/content/collections/knowledge-base/localizing-entries.md

 id: 4bc357de-4711-4010-8b83-77ca7337e90b
 ---

-> You can use the `php please multisite:migrate` to automate converting from a single to a multisite installation.
+> You can use the `php please multisite` to automate converting from a single to a multisite installation.

 ## Defining Sites